 Brownie served as the Executive Director of the Western North Carolina Alliance, where he worked with state legislators to develop and pass the North Carolina Clean Smokestacks Act.
 This legislation reduced air pollution emissions from the Duke Energy coal-fired power plant in Asheville by more than 90%.
 It also required the clean-up of other coal-fired power plants across North Carolina.

 Brownie was elected to the Asheville City Council in 2003 and was re-elected in 2007.
 Brownie was elected to the Buncombe County Commission in 2012 and was elected to represent District 1.
-He was re-elected to County Commission in 2014.
+He was elected Chairman of the County Commission in 2016.

 In 2008, Brownie joined with four other people who had recently started FLS Energy, a local solar energy company.
 As a member of the management team, Brownie helped FLS Energy become a national leader in the solar industry, growing from seven to 70 employees.
-FLS Energy is proud to be a Living Wage certified company.
 Brownie served as the VP of Business Development for FLS.
 In 2015, Brownie founded a new solar energy company, Headwaters Solar.

 Brownie and his wife Beth live in the Montford neighborhood.
 Beth is originally from LaGrange, GA.
 She received a BA from Davidson College and a Master of Divinity from Columbia Seminary.
-Beth is the part-time Parish Associate, serving the Warren Wilson Presbyterian Church congregation.
-Beth and Brownie have two daughters, Tess and Lizzy, who attend public schools in Asheville.
+Beth and Brownie have two daughters, Tess and Lizzy.

 Frequently Asked Question: Where did Brownie get his name?